Latent variable graphical model selection via convex optimization: Introduction and setup

-Our first contribution in Section~\ref{sec:iden} is to address the fundamental question of \emph{identifiability} of such latent-variable graphical models given the marginal statistics of only the observed variables.
+Our first contribution in Section \ref {seciden} is to address the fundamental question of \textit {identifiability} of such latent-variable graphical models given the marginal statistics of only the observed variables.
 The critical point is that we need to tease apart the correlations induced due to marginalization over the latent variables from the conditional graphical model structure among the observed variables.
-As the identifiability problem is one of \emph{uniquely} decomposing the sum of a sparse matrix and a low-rank matrix into the individual components, we study the algebraic varieties of sparse matrices and low-rank matrices.
+As the identifiability problem is one of \textit{uniquely} decomposing the sum of a sparse matrix and a low-rank matrix into the individual components, we study the algebraic varieties of sparse matrices and low-rank matrices.
 An important theme in this paper is the connection between the tangent spaces to these algebraic varieties and the question of identifiability.
-Specifically let $\Omega(K_O)$ denote the tangent space at $K_O$ to the algebraic variety of sparse matrices, and let $T(K_{O,H} K_H^{-1} K_{H,O})$ denote the tangent space at $K_{O,H} K_H^{-1} K_{H,O}$ to the algebraic variety of low-rank matrices.
-Then the \emph{statistical} question of identifiability of $K_O$ and $K_{O,H} K_H^{-1} K_{H,O}$ given $\tilde{K}_O$ is determined by the \emph{geometric} notion of \emph{transversality} of the tangent spaces $\Omega(K_O)$ and $T(K_{O,H} K_H^{-1} K_{H,O})$.
-The study of the transversality of these tangent spaces leads us to natural conditions for identifiability.
-In particular we show that latent-variable models in which $(1)$ the sparse matrix $K_O$ has a small number of nonzeros per row/column, and $(2)$ the low-rank matrix $K_{O,H} K_H^{-1} K_{H,O}$ has row/column spaces that are not closely aligned with the coordinate axes, are identifiable.
-These two conditions have natural statistical interpretations.
-The first condition ensures that there are no densely-connected subgraphs in the conditional graphical model structure among the observed variables $X_O$ given the hidden components, i.e., that these conditional statistics are indeed specified by a sparse graphical model.
+Specifically let $\Omega(K^\ast_O)$ denote the tangent space at $K^\ast_O$ to the algebraic variety of sparse matrices, and let $T(K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O})$ denote the tangent space at $K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O}$ to the algebraic variety of low-rank matrices.
+Then the \textit{statistical} question of identifiability of $K^\ast_O$ and $K^\ast_{O,H} (K^\ast _H)^{-1} K^\ast_{H,O}$ given $\tilde{K}^\ast_O$ is determined by the \textit{geometric} notion of \textit{transversality} of the tangent spaces $\Omega(K^\ast_O)$ and $T(K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O})$.
+The study of the transversality of these tangent spaces leads to natural conditions for identifiability.
+In particular we show that latent-variable models in which $(1)$ the sparse matrix $K^\ast_O$ has a small number of nonzeros per row/column, and $(2)$ the low-rank matrix $K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O}$ has row/column spaces that are not closely aligned with the coordinate axes, are identifiable.
+These conditions have natural statistical interpretations.
+The first condition ensures that there are no densely connected subgraphs in the conditional graphical model structure among the observed variables, that is, that these conditional statistics are indeed specified by a sparse graphical model.
 Such statistical relationships may otherwise be mistakenly attributed to the effect of marginalization over some latent variable.
 The second condition ensures that the effect of marginalization over the latent variables is ``spread out'' over many observed variables; thus, the effect of marginalization over a latent variable is not confused with the conditional graphical model structure among the observed variables.
-In fact the first condition is often assumed in some papers on standard graphical model selection without latent variables (see for example \cite{RavWRY2008}).
-We note here that question of parameter identifiability was recently studied for models with discrete-valued latent variables (i.e., mixture models, hidden Markov models) \cite{AllMR2009}.
-However, this work is not applicable to our setting in which both the latent and observed variables are assumed to be jointly Gaussian.
+In fact the first condition is often assumed in standard graphical model selection without latent variables (e.g.,~\cite{RavWRY2008}).